 Drink plenty of water and other fluids during your fasting periods.
 This will help to keep you hydrated and minimize any feelings of hunger.
 Also, avoid eating high-calorie foods during your fasting periods.

-Finally, it’s essential to listen to your body and make adjustments as needed.
-If you find that intermittent fasting is too challenging or isn’t working for you during certain times, you can always go back to eating three meals a day.
+Finally, listening to your body and adjusting as needed is essential.
+If you find intermittent fasting too challenging or isn’t working for you during certain times, you can always go back to eating three meals a day.
 Intermittent is temporary and planned fasting, which works around your schedule, health, and goals.
 Thus, plan times that work best for you.
 There is no right or wrong answer but a time and way that works best for you.

 The last word on intermittent fasting